Talking Eyes Media

-The following if the report we submitted that details the user testing, results and suggestions for improvement.
+The following includes part of the report we submitted that details the user testing, results and suggestions for improvement.

 Our group had a structured set of instructions that each member followed while conducting the participant observations.
 After explaining the goals of the test and explaining how it would be conducted, we had the participants sign a basic consent form saying he/she understood and consented to being recorded during the test.
 Throughout the test, the participant’s screen and voice audio was recorded and the participant was encouraged to talk aloud through both the “free view” (a period of five minutes for each participant to explore the website at their leisure) and the usability tasks.